TimSimpson/mrst/README.rst

 It does this by processing special ``.mrst`` files containing Ms. Rst directives and generating a new directory full of plain ReStructured Text files to be used by Sphinx.

-How it run it
+How to run it
 -------------

+First, make sure the following programs are on your path:

-First off, this requires ``pandoc`` (the CLI program, not any Python libs you may find on PyPi).
-You'll need to install that and make it available on your path somehow (or just avoid Markdown files).
+* `pandoc<https://pandoc.org>`_ - the `CLI tool<https://pandoc.org/installing.html>`_ , not any Python libs you may find on PyPi

+* `Sphinx<https://www.sphinx-doc.org/en/master/>`_ - specifically "sphinx-build".
+You can install this using `pipx<https://pipxproject.github.io/pipx/>`_ with ``pipx install Sphinx``

+* mrst - this project.
+You can install this using `pipx<https://pipxproject.github.io/pipx/>`_ with ``pipx install mrst``

-Take a typical Sphinx project, which will consist of a ``source`` directory and a Make file.
+Now, take a typical Sphinx project, which will consist of a source directory and a Make file.

-Using something like `pipx <https://pipxproject.github.io/pipx/>`_ install mrst.
+Open up the ``conf.py`` file used by Sphinx (it's in your source directory) and change the variable ``source_suffix`` by appending ``.mrst`` to the list.

-Instead of using the make file to build sphinx docs, use:
+Now, instead of using the make file to build sphinx docs, run this:

 .. code-block:: bash

-    mrst build
+    mrst --source source --output output

 ``mrst`` will invoke Sphinx for you.
-To avoid this and just generate the intermediate project, run ``pipenv run mrst gen``.
+To avoid this and just generate the intermediate project, add the flag ``--skip-sphix``.

 By default, all docs in ``source`` gets copied into ``output/gen`` which is will then be used by Sphinx (Sphinx will put it's output in ``output/build``).

-Finally, change the ``conf.py`` used by Sphinx (it's in your source directory) where it says ``source_suffix`` to include ``.mrst``.

 Using Mrst Files
 ----------------

-Files ending with ``mrst`` stand for Ms. ReStructured Text.
-Like Ms. Pacman, it's better than the original.
+Files ending with ``mrst`` stand for M ReStructured Text.
 There's a custom parser for them which writes them to the generated doc directory.

 These files are just like ``mrst`` files but with the ``~dumpfile`` directive which takes a relative file and includes it inside of the original document.